NikelausM/stack-overflow-answer-classifier/README.md

 - [Contributors](#contributors)

 ## Introduction
-This is a PySpark project which pre-processes and classifies answers to questions on Stack Overflow as having succesfully answered the question or not.
+This is a PySpark project which pre-processes and classifies answers to questions on Stack Overflow as having successfully answered the question or not.

 This PySpark application was created for a Big Data final group project for the course [SENG 550: Engineering Large Scale Analytics Systems](https://www.ucalgary.ca/pubs/calendar/current/software-engineering.html#43920).